-- · Emergency Mental Health Crisis Evaluations - · Outpatient referrals to Primary Care Physicians - · Smoking Cessation Counseling and Referrals - Outpatient referrals to Therapists, Psychiatrists or other outpatient behavioral health services, such as Intensive Outpatient and Partial Hospitalization Programs - Assistance in finding substance abuse treatment - Provides resources, education and consultation on mental health and substance abuse services to patients and families www.steward.org challenge in the region, closely linked with many of the other health and community issues faced by residents.
+Behavioral health/mental health issues were cited by key informants as the primary health challenge in the region, closely linked with many of the other health and community issues faced by residents.
 This is especially true of individuals with a substance use disorder, as evidenced by a growing population of patients with dual diagnosis, that is, individuals who experience a substance use issue along with a mental health issue.
 This patient population is also prone to chronic medical conditions due to and exacerbated by unhealthy behaviors and chronic neglect of self-care, such as COPD, lung cancer, hepatitis, malnutrition, Type 2 diabetes, obesity, and heart disease.
 Key informants and focus group members confirmed the link between substance abuse and mental health, noting that it is difficult to treat patients effectively if these issues are not addressed simultaneously.